Harika-SVL/Ansible/notes.md

 * An Ansible role has a defined directory structure with eight main standard directories.
 * You must include at least one of these directories in each role.
 You can omit any directories the role does not use.

-=> For example to use ready avail roles ' ansible-galaxy of geerlingguy '
+=> For example to use ready avail roles ' ansible-galaxy (geerlingguy) '

 ## Examples for using different roles

 => Use a role for nop : nop-role.yml